-Even though the absolute magnitudes of slope and curvature changes we observe are relatively small (on the order of $10^{-3}$ and $10^{-7}$ m-1, respectively), other studies have shown that even very small slope changes can have a strong influence on wind-borne redistribution of snow (Grima et al., 2014; King et al., 2004; Whillans, 1975).
-However a single mechanism has yet to be described that would explain the relationship between CPWD (and therefore SPWD) and small-scale accumulation variations.
+Even though the absolute magnitudes of slope and curvature changes we observe are relatively small (on the order of 10^{-3} and 10^{-7} m-1, respectively), other studies have shown that even very small slope changes can have a strong influence on wind-borne redistribution of snow (Grima et al., 2014; King et al., 2004).
+However a single mechanism has yet to be described that would explain the

+- 345 relationship between CPWD (and therefore SPWD) and small-scale accumulation variations.
 Grima et al. (2014) observe strong surface density variations linked to surface slope breaks, however some increases in accumulation occur over steeper surface slopes, which is surprising when steep slopes are usually associated with reduced accumulation (Hamilton, 2004; Frezzotti et al., 2004).
-King et al. (2004) show that local slope changes of 0.01 can create up to 30% variations in accumulation, and invoke a highly non-linear relationship between wind speed and snow transport to explain the type of accumulation variability they observe.
-Whillans (1975) also shows that slope changes as small as 0.001 over a distance of 3 km can affect snow deposition, and argues for a relationship between slope, wind strength and mass drift drift transport.
+King et al. (2004) show that local slope changes of 0.01 can create up to 30% variations in accumulation, and - 350 invoke a highly non-linear relationship between wind speed and snow transport to explain the type of accumulation variability they observe.
+We attempted a series of low order (linear and quadratic) fits between CPWD and our detrended paleoaccumulations but none explain all the variability.
+The data is suggestive of threshold behaviors between low and high CPWD magnitudes.
+ECMWF wind speed magnitudes over the LDCm and CR areas (Simmons et al., 2007) are below the 5 m s-1 - 355 threshold for dune processes to be active in the region, and the radar data used does not show any buried dune structures.
+The accumulation patterns observed are more suggestive of the preferential infill of surface troughs by winds.
+These troughs might not fill-up easily because of the very low surface precipitation rates in the region (Genthon et al., 2016; Urbini et al., 2008) combined with the presence of areas of subglacial melting in the region (Young et al., in review), creating additional